Structure-Fair Quantum Circuit Complexity: An Auditable Information-Theoretic Lower Bound: Properties and Application Interfaces of RCC

 \section{Properties and Application Interfaces of RCC}

 The preceding sections have established the definition of Reference-Contingent Complexity (RCC), its theorem as a lower bound for optimal gate count, and the operational principles for extracting its information.
-A well-behaved physical quantity should not only be operational but also adhere to a series of universal physical principles and be able to seamlessly interface with existing theoretical frameworks.
+A consistent resource measure is expected to satisfy universal physical axioms (such as monotonicity) and be compatible with established theoretical frameworks.
 This chapter aims to reveal that RCC indeed possesses such qualities.
 We will first systematically elaborate on the axiomatic properties that RCC satisfies as a well-behaved resource measure, and subsequently showcase its three key application interfaces: first, we will elucidate how the introduction of RCC deepens and unifies the performance frontier of quantum dynamics; second, how it provides a structurally fair calibration scheme for exploring fundamental questions such as the complexity-geometry duality; and finally, this paper will reveal its third application as a tool for quantifying thermodynamic order and constraining statistical process laws, demonstrating how this state function can provide rigorous lower bounds for the information processing work and evolution time in physical processes.